wandnz/streamevmon/README.md

   [Obtaining Datasets](#obtaining-datasets) for more details, and the [Scaladocs](https://wanduow.github.io/streamevmon/nz/net/wand/streamevmon/runners/index.html) for up-to-date information on available entrypoints.
 - `sbt test` will run all tests on the main project.
-Note that many of these tests require access to a Docker daemon, so if it is not installed or not accessible, some tests will fail.
+  - Some of these tests require access to a Docker daemon.
+If it is not installed or not accessible, you can skip them by instead running `sbt noDocker:test`.
 - `sbt doc` will produce API documentation in the `target/scala-2.12/api` directory.
 This can be opened with a web browser, or [viewed online](https://wanduow.github.io/streamevmon/nz/net/wand/streamevmon/index.html)